Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Solutions

-It will be interesting to see what happens when the negative charge of the Q-shell is increased.
+It will be interesting to see what happens when the negative charge of the $Q$-shell is increased.
 We set $q^{(2)}=-1$.
 The solution in $r\le R_1^{\rm (in)}$ is identical to the previous example, but the value of $R_2^{\rm (in)}=4.200$ is affected by $q^{(2)}$ because it alters the overall value of negative charge.
 The total net charge reads $\bar Q_1+\bar Q_2=1.624-10.878=-9.253$.
 As a result, an electric field exists in the region $r>R^{\rm (out)}_2$, where $R^{\rm (out)}_2=6.554$.
 We present radial profile functions, the electric field and associated scalar potential, the charge density, and the energy density in Fig.\ref{negativeCP3CP23}.
-The attractive force between Q-ball and Q-shell increases as the negative charge value increases.
-As a result, the shell is substantially tighter (lower values of $R_2^{\rm (in)}$ as well as $R_2^{\rm (out)}$ when compared to no gauged solution).
-We see that while the gauged $f(r)$ peak is higher than the ungauged one, the $g(r)$ peak is exactly opposite.
+The attractive force between $Q$-ball and $Q$-shell increases as the negative charge value increases.
+As a result, the shell is substantially tighter (lower values of $R_2^{\rm (in)}$ as well as $R_2^{\rm (out)}$ when compared to the nongauged solution).
+We see that while the gauged $f(r)$ peak is higher than the nongauged one, the $g(r)$ peak is exactly opposite.